 There is a charming ‘knot-garden’ for you to enjoy.

 It has a patio area with a large table and chairs, garden lights and climbing plants which are growing over the central metal bower.

 The garden backs onto all the other gardens that make up the heart of Lavenham.

 Lavenham is widely regarded as England's best preserved medieval village and is full of beautiful historic houses and lovely pubs and restaurants with pretty Suffolk countryside just a short stroll away.

-Lavenham is really tiny but was once England's 13th most prosperous town - in the 1500's!
+Lavenham is really tiny but in the 1500s was England's thirteenth most prosperous town!
 Its importance stems from its wool and weaving trade reflected by its amazing array of historic buildings.

-This is a very beautiful and romantic holiday cottage in a really outstanding historic location, offering real 5 star quality and luxury.
+This is a very beautiful, romantic holiday cottage in a really outstanding historic location, offering real 5 star quality and luxury.